Install or update Distributor packages - AWS Systems Manager

 Note

 The S3 permissions that grant the ability to write the data to an S3 bucket are those of the instance profile (for EC2 instances) or IAM service role (hybrid-activated machines) assigned to the instance, not those of the IAM user performing this task.
-For more information, see Configure instance permissions for Systems Manager or Create an IAM service role for a hybrid environment.
+For more information, see Configure instance permissions required for Systems Manager or Create an IAM service role for a hybrid environment.
 In addition, if the specified S3 bucket is in a different AWS account, make sure that the instance profile or IAM service role associated with the managed node has the necessary permissions to write to that bucket.

 14. In the SNS notifications section, if you want notifications sent about the status of the command execution, select the Enable SNS notifications check box.